Why Should You [Still] Choose Ruby on Rails for Your Product Development

 Why Is Ruby Great For Startups?

 With Ruby on Rails, startup implementation doesn’t fall behind the schedule.
 Ruby on Rails is great for MVP development, quick iterations and product scaling.
 Businesses can climb onto firm ground quickly, and since timing for startups is a key success factor, RoR looks like an ideal technology.
-It’s open-source, great for APIs, and enables reduced time-to-market.
+It’s open-source, great for API development, and enables reduced time-to-market.

 Some of the famous startups using Ruby include the following big names: